macintux/riak-application-guide/tuning.md

 :    The number of *primary* servers that must successfully respond to a write request before the client will be sent a response.
 Default: **0**

 `dw`
 :    The number of servers that must respond indicating that the value has been successfully handed off to the *backend* for durable storage before the client will be sent a response.
-Default: **2**
+Default: **2** (effective minimum **1**)

 `notfound_ok`
 :    Specifies whether the absence of a value on a server should be treated as a successful assertion that the value doesn't exist (`true`) or as an error that should not count toward the `r` or `pr` counts (`false`).
 Default: **`true`**